-Step 1: Initial Diagnosis : "There Was a Wedding" (v.
+Step 1: Initial Diagnosis (External Problem) : "There Was a Wedding" (v.
 1): Celebrating the Old Creation

-The joyous scene in this week's text, the wedding feast in Cana of Galilee, is a scene that is repeated over and over again in every village, hamlet and city throughout the world.
-Weddings are public-or better, creational events, Cf. Gen. 2.
+The joyous scene in this week's text, the wedding feast in Cana of Galilee, is a scene that is repeated over and over again in every village, hamlet, and city throughout the world.
+Weddings are public-or better, creational events (cf. Gen. 2).
 They celebrate the fact of creation and our participation in it.
 They mark the fact that life originally had God's blessing and that its continuation is rooted in that blessing.
 So what is the problem?
-This celebration and continuation of creation conceals the fact that we live as though the fact of creation-and the joy we get from it-is the whole story about life in this world.
+This celebration and continuation of creation conceals the fact that we live as though the fact of creation-and the immediate joy we get from it-is the whole story about life.
 It is not.
 The truth is that this creation is old (John prefers the word "world" to designate this fact), meaning, it is impure (cf. v.
 6), decaying, "running out" because of sin.
 In the text, the celebration is "running out of wine" (the symbol of God's blessing, v.
-3), and there is no hope that this creation can sustain itself, us, or our joy.
-True, the stewards of the celebration of this Old Creation knew this; but without some remedy, they weren't about to tell.
+3), and there is no hope that this old creation can sustain itself or us.
+True, the stewards of this wedding feast, this Old Creation, like the experts of our own day (i.e., scientists, economists, intelligent agents, etc.), know something about this.
+They know something about the dangers our excesses place on this old creation.
+But without some remedy, they weren't about to tell.